bruno-delfino1995/kickstart/guides/archlinux.md

 $ sha1sum archlinux-version-x86_64.iso
 ```

-- Create a bootable USB with<br />
+- Create a bootable USB with

 ```
 $ dd bs=4M conv=fsync oflag=direct status=progress \
   if=path/to/archlinux-version-x86_64.iso \
   of=/dev/sdx
 ```

-- Insert the USB stick and let start the installation process
+- Insert the USB stick and let's start the installation process

 ## Preparing for installation

-- Start a TMUX session so you can run multiple commands
+- Tip: You can use a TMUX session so you can run multiple commands in case you get stuck

 ```
 # tmux new -s shell -c $HOME
 ```

-- Setup the correct keyboard layout by loading it using
+- Set up the correct keyboard layout by loading it using

 ```
 # localectl list-keymaps | grep -i <keymap>